 While a smaller number of students receive this accommodation, it is good practice to consider how you would modify your course requirements for accommodated students who may need additional flexibility with attendance and due dates.

 Review ODS guidance on how to modify course requirements.
 You can access Attendance Modification Agreements through the portal and can print copies to provide to students with an accommodation of modified attendance.

 As additional updates and recommendations are available, ODS will communicate via email, but we also encourage you to bookmark our website, where you can find real-time updates regarding the portal and guidance for faculty.

 Please don’t hesitate to contact us with any questions or concerns.
-We welcome feedback and communicate from the faculty!
+We welcome feedback and communication from the faculty!
 We wish you a wonderful spring semester!